Ultimate National Mall Guide (Map & Things to See)

 Are there restrooms on the National Mall?

-Yes, there are public restrooms located throughout the National Mall.
+Yes, there are public restrooms located throughout the National Mall that are maintained National Park Service (NPS).

-Hopefully this National Mall guide has covered all of the questions you had about the area.
+Hopefully this National Mall guide has covered all of the questions you had about this area of the District of Columbia.
 I’ve spent years visiting the National Mall and can’t recommend it enough.
 From sunrise to sunset the entire area is magical and can entertain just about anyone.

 Planning a trip to Washington DC?